tshelburne/leonidas-sinatra/README.md

 # Leonidas

-leonidas.js handles generalized web application multi-client concurrency through basic command operations.

-Leonidas.rb is an integration built to support Leonidas commands on the server-side.
-There are also two default Sinatra endpoints provided at Leonidas::Routes::SyncApp for an immediate integration with leonidas.js.
+Leonidas is an integration built to support concurrent commands on the server-side.

 ## Key Features

-* AJAX synchronization
 * Long-running app support in memory on the server side
 * Persistence layer wrappers to support resuming an application that has been closed in memory
 * Default behavior to losslessly resume application following browser failure or crash (unimplemented)